 1970s Orange Acrylic Rise & Fall Pendant Lamp

-Materials: Orange acrylic, white painted aluminium top piece.
+Materials: Orange acrylic mushroom lampshade.
+White painted aluminium concave top.
 Iron tube, some metal parts.
-Bakelite socket.
+Black cord.
+Bakelite E27 socket.

 Cord: This one has an adjustable rise & fall mechanism (40 – 140 cm / 15.74 – 55.11”).
 It can be easily adjusted in height by grabbing the lamp with both hands, and pulling it gently.